How to Buy Car Tires

 When Is the Right Time to Buy Tires?

-Most auto manufacturers recommend changing your car tires when they are six years old, spare tire included even if you've never used it.
+Most auto manufacturers recommend changing your car tires when they are six years old, and the spare tire included even if you've never used it.
 According to research, old tires become road hazards.

-Passenger car tires normally last 44,000 miles, so these tires should be replaced before the 6th year of age unless the tire blows or busts.
-Many people take for granted that unused spare tires will remain durable even after 10 years.
+Passenger car tires usually last 44,000 miles, so these tires should be replaced before the 6th year of age unless the tire blows or busts.
+Many people take for granted that unused spare tires will remain durable even after ten years.

 Scientific research shows that oxygen migrating through the covering of the tire changes the chemistry of the rubber and weakens the internal structure of the tire, often resulting in tire failure.

 How to Find the Age of a Tire